TESS Stellar Rotation up to 80 days in the Southern Continuous Viewing Zone: Rotation Periods of TESS Stars

 There are \nboth\ stars in common between the TASOC and TESS-SPOC samples.
 We estimated two periods for each of these stars using different neural networks fit to different training sets tailored to the different light curve lengths.
 While the underlying pixel data between the two samples were the same, the apertures used to perform photometry were different, and the TESS-SPOC light curves were more than twice as long (13 sectors) as the TASOC light curves (6 sectors).
 In addition, the two training sets used different underlying samples of stars for noise and systematics.
 This gives us a sample to compare period estimates for robustness against photometric aperture, training set, and duration of observation.

 In Figure~\ref{fig:spoc-tasoc-compare} we compare the period estimates for the overlap sample.
 They mostly agree, with a median relative error of 7\%.
 The estimates that disagree have relatively large uncertainties, though the fact that they make our 35\% reliability cut means that there will be some contamination in our period sample.
-76\% of stars in the overlap sample have period estimates agreeing to within 20\%.
-The discrepancies likely arise from the different aperture selection, different light curve durations, or differences in the underlying training sets, although here we do not attempt to isolate the main contributor.
+76\% of stars in the overlap sample have period estimates agreeing to within 20\%. {In absolute units, 50\% of overlap stars agree to within 1.2 d, 75\% agree to within 3.0 d, and 90\% agree to within 9.6 d}.
+The discrepancies in estimated period likely arise from the different aperture selection, different light curve durations, or differences in the underlying training sets, although here we do not attempt to isolate the main contributor.